sangaryousmane/springBoot-online-chat-app-sonarqube-argocd-k8s-devops/README.md

 * Run the project: mvn spring-boot:run
 * Please note that there is CI/CD support that build, test and deploy your docker image to docker hub for you -> The application will be available at http://localhost:8080.
-* All manifest file relating to k8s can be foundin the /k8s directory.
-Navigate there and get some insight of the configuration
+* All manifest file relating to k8s can be found in the /k8s directory Navigate there and get some insight of the configuration